wetherc/phorge-docker/BASIC-CONFIG.md

 ## Automatic SSL via Let's Encrypt

 For this to work, you need to provide a volume mapped to `/config`, so that the image can store certificates across restarts.
-You also need to set `PHABRICATOR_HOST` and optionally `PHABRICATOR_CDN` as documented above.
+You also need to set `PHORGE_HOST` and optionally `PHORGE_CDN` as documented above.

 To enable automated SSL via Let's Encrypt, provide the following environment variables: